vanhoefm/fragattacks/research/README.md

   received frame (i.e. it will not mask it to zero on reception) but then treats all received frames as normal frames (meaning it does not support the reception of real A-MSDU frames).
 This behaviour is not ideal, although it is unlikely that an attacker can abuse this in practice (see Section 3.5 in the paper).

-The last two tests are used to simulate our A-MSDU injection attack:

-- `amsdu-inject`: This test simulates the A-MSDU injection attack described in Section 3.2 of the paper.
-In particular, it sends an A-MSDU frame whose starts is also a valid LLC/SNAP header (since this is also what happens in our reference attack).

-- `amsdu-inject-bad`: Some devices incorrectly parse A-MSDU frames that start with a valid LLC/SNAP header causing the above test to fail.
-In that case try `amsdu-inject-bad` instead (see Section 3.6 in the paper).
-Note that if this tests succeeds, the impact of the attack is effectively identical to implementations that correctly parse such frames.

 ## 8.2.
 Mixed key attack tests (§4 -- CVE-2020-24587)